virtser/octopress/source/_posts/2013-04-05-hello-world.markdown

 It is supposed to be simple and easy to maintain.
 It supports markdown writing only, has no Admin UI and you have to commit changes to [GitHub](https://github.com/virtser/octopress) in order to publish a new post.
 Lets see how it goes.

 I used to have sveral blogs in the past.
-One was a photography blog based on Wordpress, another photo blog in [Tumblr](http://www.tumblr.com) and the last one based on BlogEngine.Net was my personal blog.
+One was a photography blog based on Wordpress, another photo blog in [Tumblr](http://www.tumblr.com) and the last one based on BlogEngine.Net with some own custom modifications was my personal blog.

 All blogs I used to have, but photo blog, were in *Russian* only.
 It is my first attempt to write a blog in *English*.
 It supposed to server all my *English*, *Russian* and *Hebrew* speaking friends.

-I have to stop talking to myself as nobody read first blog posts...
+I'm going to write here about the things that interest me and may be interesting to read for others as well.
+Sometimes I'm going to share my knowledge and sometimes to get your opinion.
+It is important for me to get feedback, so if you read a post and you care or have something to say about, please comment.

-If you still read this, let me know in comments. ;)
+I have to stop talking to myself as nobody read first blog posts...  :)